-Secondly, we seek to understand the dynamics of change in attitudes and expectations.
-To what extent are individual opinions on Brexit-related matters ‘set in stone’?
-Thirdly, we seek to understand the drivers of changing attitudes, and the role played by individual factors (e.g. social class), social identities (e.g. Brexiteer), and contextual factors (e.g. macro-economic changes).
+This project explored public preferences and expectations about Brexit outcomes, and the extent of public knowledge about the unfolding events.
+It examined the detailed structure of public attitudes and opinion, including willingness to make trade-offs, the degree to which there is regional variation, and understanding the policy areas in which people would accept supranational governance.
+It also sought to understand the dynamics of change in attitudes and expectations, asking ‘to what extent were individual opinions on Brexit-related matters ‘set in stone’?
+Lastly it aimed to understand the drivers of changing attitudes, and the role played by individual factors (e.g. social class), social identities (e.g. Brexiteer), and contextual factors (e.g. macro-economic changes) in this.